-Single-user hoists usually include turntables, track components and sensors which make it possible for one person to use an overhead hoist system safely.
+Single-user hoists can include turntables, track components and sensors which make it possible for one person to use an overhead hoist system safely.

-At Wealden Rehab, our GoLift Ceiling Hoist is suitable for single-use, with a capacitive touch handset making it much easier for patients to use if they have limited use of their hands.
-This hoist includes a range of safety functions including emergency stop, emergency lowering, upper and lower limit detection, free fall braking, soft start and stop, and overload protection.
+At Wealden Rehab, our GoLift Ceiling Hoist is suitable for single-use, with a capacitive touch handset making it much easier for patients to participate even if they have limited use of their hands.
+This hoist includes a range of safety functions including emergency stop, emergency lowering, upper and lower limit detection, free-fall braking, soft start and stop, and overload protection.

 To find out more about our ceiling hoist products or discuss your requirements with an expert, get in touch.